Business Study Abroad

 - WMU Study Abroad program search

-This program will offer students the opportunity to experience Latin business culture in the Dominican Republic.
-The course will include classroom instruction at WMU before departure as well as classroom time at Universidad Iberoamericana (UNIBE) to introduce the students to how consumers and businesses operate in the Dominican Republic, with an emphasis on Advertising & Marketing.
-In addition, as part of the program, some field trips will be offered to allow students to observe and interact with different types of business organizations (including advertising agencies) to better understand how consumer products and services differ in these cultures.
+This program offers you the opportunity to experience Latin business culture in the Dominican Republic.
+The course includes classroom instruction at WMU before departure as well as classroom time at Universidad Iberoamericana to introduce you to how consumers and businesses operate in the Dominican Republic, with an emphasis on advertising and marketing.
+The program offers field trips to businesses to provide opportunities to observe and interact with different types of business organizations, including advertising agencies.
 There will also be site visits to a number of manufacturing companies operating in the Dominican Republic to understand global business operations.

 This program involves company and university visits while also including German history and culture.
-This program will visit Berlin, Wolfsburg (VW), Paderborn, the Rhein River Region and Colognel.
-This program includes an optional third week taking a Global Negotiating course side-by-side with German students.
-Visit the trip blog at wmugermany2010.blogspot.com.
+You will visit Berlin, Wolfsburg (headquarters of Volkswagen), Paderborn, the Rhein River Region and Cologne.
+This program includes an optional third week taking a global negotiating course alongside German students.

 Rikkyo is one of the oldest and most highly respected private universities in Japan, founded in 1874.
-The university now enrolls more than 15,000 men and women and is located in the northwestern part of the city of Tokyo.
-Students may study Japanese language and business and economics courses are offered in English.
+The university now enrolls more than 15,000 students and is located in the northwestern part of the city of Tokyo.
+Students may study Japanese language; business and economics courses are offered in English.

-WMU students from business college will find a variety of courses applicable to their degree.
-Swinburne offers a unique portfolio of innovative, relevant and practical business programs which are designed to promote professional business career.
+Business students will find a variety of courses applicable to their degrees.
+Swinburne offers a unique portfolio of innovative, relevant and practical business programs that promote professional business careers.